Updated on 5/17/2022

 With its many advantages over traditional, in-office therapy, it is no surprise those who are interested in receiving this form of support have a lot of choices when it comes to their provider and platform — but not every online therapy or online counseling provider is created equal.

-When searching for the best online therapy provider, there are some key considerations to take into account, including: the provider’s effectiveness, confidentiality and security practices, counselor qualifications, areas of specialization, accessibility, and pricing comparisons.
+When searching for the best online or text-based therapy provider, there are some key considerations to take into account, including: the provider’s effectiveness, confidentiality and security practices, counselor qualifications, areas of specialization, accessibility, and pricing comparisons.

 Articulating Your Needs